 which is the desired result of the $\Graphs_n$-coaction.
 Let us denote the right $\Graphs_n$-comodule obtained from $\Graphs_M$ via the map $\sigma$ above by $\sigma^*\Graphs_M^{\fr}$.

 If we make careful choices, then the trivialization of the frame bundle may be used to define the model $(A\otimes \hat H(G), d)$ for the frame bundle so that the differential is $d=0$.
 Furthermore, in this case we also have that $\Graphs_M^{\fr}(r)=\Graphs_M(r) \otimes \hat H(G)^r$, with no piece of the differential going from $\hat H(G)$ to $\Graphs_M$.
 In that case we may take our section $\sigma$ to be the trivial map, which is just the projection to the first factor $A$.
-The $\Graphs_n$-coaction on $\Graphs_n$ we obtain then agrees with the action of \cite{CamposWillwacher2016}.
+The $\Graphs_n$-coaction on $\Graphs_M$ so obtained agrees with the action of \cite{CamposWillwacher2016}.

 There is also an alternative viewpoint yielding the same formula.
-Our section $s$ of the frame bundle gives rise to a trivialization of the fiberwise little discs operad
+Our section $s$ of the frame bundle gives rise to a trivialization of the fiberwise little discs operad:

-Here the right-hand arrow is the quotient under the $G=\SO(n)$-action, and the whole composition is an isomorphism of operads over $M$.
-Using this trivialization we may then pull back the right $\FM_n^M$-module structure on $\FM_M$ to a right $M \times \FM_n$-module structure, which then restricts trivially to an $\FM_n$-module structure.
+Here, the right-hand arrow is the quotient under the $G=\SO(n)$-action, and the whole composition is an isomorphism of operads over $M$.
+Using this trivialization we may then pull back the right $\FM_n^M$-multimodule structure on $\FM_M$ to a right $(M \times \FM_n)$-multimodule structure.
+This structure restricts trivially to an $\FM_n$-module structure.